 One controversial issue in the WTO negotiations is the interpretation of Articles I (3)b and (3)c of GATS, which specify exceptions from the free trade regime for government-provided services.
 According to one view, supported mainly by the USA and the UK, these exceptions should be treated narrowly, de facto enabling free trade in higher education.
 This view is predominantly governed by interests of the English-speaking educational sector to gain global market coverage in education, and has received considerable opposition from many countries.

 Questions that may arise within the context of the WTO and other international organisations will focus on the dilemma of education as a commodity or a public good.
 If education is considered a commodity, the WTO’s free trade rules will be implemented in this field as well.
 A public goods approach, on the other hand, would preserve the current model of education in which public universities receive special status as institutions of importance for national culture.
+Trade liberalisation could have profound effects on online education.

 The recognition of academic degrees and the transfer of credits